fmenardo/sim_cluster_MTB/README.md

 Rscript ../collect_res.R 1.53_1.7_0.85_0.85_0_100-2500_10_30_7e-08_1,2,3,4,5,6,7,8,9,10_1
 ```

-This will create 4 files:
+This will generate 4 files:

 * `1.53_1.7_0.85_0.85_0_100-2500_10_30_7e-08_1,2,3,4,5,6,7,8,9,10_1.all_cl_r_concat`      : clustering rates for all simulations (one sim per line)
 * `1.53_1.7_0.85_0.85_0_100-2500_10_30_7e-08_1,2,3,4,5,6,7,8,9,10_1.all_ldist_concat.csv` : terminal branch lengths for all tips in all simulations (one tip per line)